Sarwar Danish: Early years and education

 Danish, the son of Muhammad Ali, was born in 1961 in the Ishtarlay District of Daykundi province in central Afghanistan.
 He belongs to the Hazara ethnic group.
 As a Shia Muslim, he completed his higher education in the holy Iranian city of Qom, where he earned degrees in law, journalism and Islamic studies, receiving a master's degree in Fiqh.
 From 1982 until 2001, he wrote various publications, including 15 books and 700 academic essays.
 Along with Dari and Pashto, he also became fluent in the Arabic language.

 Karzai administration

 After the Taliban regime was ousted and the Karzai administration was formed, Danish was involved in the 2002 loya jirga.
 He was a member of the Constitutional Drafting Commission through a decree by President Hamid Karzai and as a participant in the Constitutional Loya Jirga.
 Following Karzai's election as president in 2004, Danish became Justice Minister and renounced his membership to Hezbe Wahdat as per Constitutional law.

 Ghani administration

-Under President Ashraf Ghani, Danish served as the second vice president in both terms, first with vice president Abdul Rashid Dostum and then Amrullah Salehfollowing the 2019 elections.
+Under President Ashraf Ghani, Danish served as the second vice president in both terms, first with vice president Abdul Rashid Dostum and then Amrullah Saleh following the 2019 elections.
 In 2021 after Kabul fell to the Taliban, Danish and associates escaped the country and eventually stayed in Turkey.
 In December 2021 he was resettled in New Zealand.